Gregg T. Beckham

 MIT David H. Koch School of Chemical Engineering Practice at NREL

 I am also involved with deployment of the MIT Practice School within the National Bioenergy Center at NREL.
-As of August 2011, we have had four stations (a total of 33 students) of the David H. Koch School of Chemical Engineering Practice at MIT working on a variety of projects at NREL in the biochemical, thermochemical, and algal conversion platforms.
+As of 2014, we have had five stations of the David H. Koch School of Chemical Engineering Practice at MIT working on a variety of projects at NREL in the biochemical, thermochemical, and algal conversion platforms.
 Several peer-reviewed manuscripts resulting from these efforts are in preparation currently, and multiple presentations have been given at national conferences based on their work.

 * Corresponding author

 S. Cragg, G.T.
 Beckham, N.C.
 Bruce, T.D.H.
 Bugg, D.L.
 Distel, P. Dupree, A.G.
 Etxabe, B.S.
 Goodell, J. Jellison, J.E.
 McGeehan, S.J.
 McQueen-Mason, K. Schnorr, P.H.
 Walton, J.E.M.
 Watts, M. Zimmer (2015).
 "Lignocellulose degradation mechanisms across the Tree of Life", in press at Curr.
 Opin.
 Chem.
 Biol.